pfheatwole/thesis/meta/discussion.rst

 * Debias the variometer data (via dynamic time warping or similar)

 * Estimate atmospheric conditions (air density in particular)

+* Track segmentation.
+The filter assumes the paraglider is "in-flight", so this implies detecting takeoff and landing, as well as dealing with stall conditions (which essentially break up the track by rapidly ramping uncertainty).

 ******************